Subject Intent Statements

 Religious Education is taught for an hour each week through three progressive strands:

 Our lessons include written, practical and creative based tasks to fully explore all religious/non-religious beliefs and make learning engaging for all.
-The units we follow are carefully mapped out and are supported by the Identities, meaning, values RE agreed syllabus 2018-2023 for Central Bedfordshire, Luton and Bedford.
+The units we follow are carefully mapped out and are supported by the Identities, meaning, values RE agreed syllabus 2024-2029 for Bedford Borough and Central Bedfordshire.
 This syllabus allows each year group to explore a ‘Big Question’ each half term.
 Over the course of the year the children will learn about Christianity, Judaism, Islam, Sikhism and Hinduism.
-For more details of what each year group is taught please click here for agreed syllabus.
+For more details of what each year group is taught please click here for the agreed syllabus.